 You will be emailed a list of forms and a questionnaire to fill out before the initial assessment.
 This process will optimize the first visit and achieve my number one goal: to give you the most effective and efficient treatment, and precise prognostic to guide you towards your recovery.

 The initial consult will include a thorough subjective intake.
 We then perform a screen for the lower back, pelvis and hip movements.
-For Pelvic Health Physiotherapy, a vaginal and rectal internal assessment needs to be performed to confidentially treat Pelvic Health Dysfunctions.
+For Pelvic Health Physiotherapy, a vaginal and rectal internal assessment is the gold standard to confidentially treat Pelvic Health Dysfunctions.
+If this is a barrier to seek treatment for Pelvic Health, we understand and you're not alone.
+External Pelvic Health treatments are always an option.

 By the end of the first visit, you will have the knowledge to understand your pain or pelvic floor muscle dysfunction, a timeline to address your specific issue and exercises to start your journey to recovery.